Louis Antoine de Saint-Just: Constitution of 1793

 Because the first French Constitution had included a role for the king, it was long since invalid and needed to be updated for the Republic.
 Many drafts had circulated within the Convention since Louis XVI's execution, and Saint-Just submitted his own lengthy proposal on 24 April 1793.
 His draft incorporated the most common assertions of the others: the right to vote, the right to petition, and equal eligibility for employment were among the basic principles that made his draft tenable.
 He stood out from the pack, however, on the issue of elections: Saint-Just argued against all complex voting systems, and supported only the classical style of a simple majority of citizens in a nationwide vote.
 Amid a flurry of proposals by other deputies, Saint-Just held inflexibly to his "one man one vote" plan, and this conspicuous homage to Greco-Roman traditions (which were particularly prized and idealized in French culture during the Revolution) enhanced his political cachet.
 When no plan gained enough votes to pass, a compromise was made which tasked a small body of deputies as official constitutional draftsmen.
 Saint-Just was among the five elected members.
 In recognition of the importance of their mission, the draftsmen were all added to the powerful new Committee of Public Safety.

 The Convention had given the Committee extraordinary authority to provide for state security since the outbreak of the French Revolutionary War in early 1793.
 Committee members were originally intended to serve for periods of only thirty days before replacements were elected, so they needed to work quickly.
 Saint-Just took charge of the issue and led the development of the French Constitution of 1793.
 Before the end of his first term the new document was completed, submitted to the Convention, and ratified as law on 24 June 1793.

 The new constitution was never implemented.
-Emergency measures for wartime were in effect, and those measures called for (or provided cover for) a moratorium on constitutional democracy.
-Wartime gave supreme power to the sitting Convention, with the Committee of Public Safety at the top of its administrative pyramid.
+Emergency measures for wartime were in effect, and those measures called for a moratorium on constitutional democracy.
+Wartime gave supreme power to the sitting Convention, with the Committee of Public Safety at the top of its subordinate administrative pyramid.
 Robespierre, with Saint-Just's assistance, fought vigorously to ensure that the government would remain under emergency measures—"revolutionary"—until victory.